Contributions of rotation, expansion and line broadening to the morpho-kinematics of the inner CSE of oxygen-rich AGB star R Hya: Observations and data reduction

 \section{Observations and data reduction}

-We make exclusive use of the extended antenna configuration of the ATOMIUM observations \citep[ADS/JAO.ALMA\#2018.1.00659.L,][]{Homan2021}, made between 9 and 12 July 2019 and using 44 antennas with baselines covering between 0.11 and 12.6 km, corresponding to a maximal recoverable scale of 0.6 arcsec.
+We make exclusive use of the extended antenna configuration of the ATOMIUM observations \citep[ADS/JAO.ALMA\#2018.1.00659.L,][]{Homan2021}, made on 11 July 2019 and using 44 antennas with baselines covering between 0.11 and 12.6 km, corresponding to a maximum recoverable scale\footnote{Maximum Recoverable Scale (MRS): the largest angular structure to which a given array is sensitive.
+It is in principle determined by the shortest baseline of the array configuration. } of 0.6 arcsec.
 We refer the reader to \citet{Homan2021} and \citet{Gottlieb2022} for details.
-Images of the SiO(5-4) emission (frequency of 217.1049 GHz, spectral window 27) and of the CO(2-1) emission (frequency of 230.5380 GHz, spectral window 31) have been produced using GILDAS with robust weighting (weight=1), resulting in beams of 64$\times$30 mas$^2$ FWHM, PA=66\dego, for the SiO line and 58$\times$28 mas$^2$, PA=65\dego, for the CO line.
-We note that the elongation of the beam is 20\% larger using GILDAS than using CASA for imaging, but we do not know what is causing the difference.
+Images of the SiO(5-4) emission (frequency of 217.1049 GHz, spectral window 27) and of the CO(2-1) emission (frequency of 230.5380 GHz, spectral window 31) have been produced, without preliminary continuum subtraction, using GILDAS\footnote{https://www.iram.fr/IRAMFR/GILDAS/}/IMAGER\footnote{https://imager.oasu.u-bordeaux.fr} with robust weighting (weight=1), resulting in beams of 64 mas $\times$ 30 mas (FWHM), PA=66\dego, for the SiO line and 58 mas $\times$ 28 mas, PA=65\dego, for the CO line.
+We note that the elongation of the beam is 20\% larger using GILDAS than using CASA\footnote{https://casa.nrao.edu/} for imaging, but we do not know what is causing the difference.
 Figure \ref{fig1} displays brightness distributions for continuum emission in a square $|x,y|<0.6$ arcsec, with $x$ pointing east and $y$ pointing north, and for molecular line emissions in a circle $R=(x^2+y^2)^\frac{1}{2}<1.5$ arcsec.
 They correspond to a noise level ($\sigma$) of 0.98 mJy beam$^{-1}$ for continuum and the SiO line and 0.90 mJy beam$^{-1}$ for the CO line.
 Doppler velocities, $V_z$, are referred to a systemic velocity of $-$10.1 \kms.